Kyshona Knight

 Kyshona Annika Knight (born 19 February 1992) is a Barbadian cricketer who plays for Barbados, Trinbago Knight Riders and the West Indies as a left-handed batter.
 Her twin sister, Kycia, also plays for Barbados and the West Indies.

 In October 2021, she was named in the West Indies team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In July 2022, she was named in the Barbados team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
-In January 2024, Knight announced her retirement from international cricket.
+In January 2024, Knight announced her retirement from international cricket, along with three other West Indies' women cricketers, including her twin sister Kycia Knight, Anisa Mohammed, and Shakera Selman.